aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### Caption Padding
 The [*Padding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/captionparameters/properties/padding) property allows setting spacings for top and bottom captions.
-The default value is set to {5pt; 5pt; 0; 5pt} for *CaptionAbove* and to {0; 5pt; 5pt; 5pt} for *CaptionBelow*.
+The default value is set to {5pt; 5pt; 0; 5pt} for *CaptionAbove* and to {0; 5pt; 5pt; 5pt} for *CaptionBelow* accoroding to the standard Windows Rectangle properties {Top, Left, Bottom, Right}.
 In the case of setting captions invisible this property is ignored.
 The sample barcode images provided below have been created adjusting the value of the *Padding* property for captions to five and forty pixels.

 |Caption Padding|5 Pixels|40 Pixels|